sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-deploy-and-call-a-contract.md

 ## Contract Deployment

-To deploy a smart contract, just call the `deploy` method like this:
+To deploy a smart contract, simply call its `deploy` method:

 ```ts